nearprotocol/stakewars/challenges/challenge004.md

 near validators current | awk '/<POOL_ID>/ {print $4}'
 ```
 This command will generate a string with an integer in NEAR tokens, where:
-- `near validators current` shows the current set of validators
+- `near validators current` is used to show the current set of validators
-- `awk '/<POOL_ID> {print $4}'` will filter by the POOL_ID, and will print an integer with its current stake
+- `awk '/<POOL_ID> {print $4}'` filters by POOL_ID, and prints an integer with its current stake

 ### Monitor the current set with the RPC
 Use
 ```
 curl -d '{"jsonrpc": "2.0", "method": "validators", "id": "dontcare", "params": [null]}' -H 'Content-Type: application/json' https://rpc.betanet.near.org | jq -c '.result.current_validators[] | select(.account_id | contains ("<POOL_ID>"))' | jq .stake
 ```
-This command Will query the JSON RPC with:
+This command query the JSON RPC with:
 - `"method": "validators"`
 - `jq -c '.result.current_validators` to visualize only the current set
 - `select(.account_id | contains ("<POOL_ID>"))'` to filter only <POOL_ID> from the results
-- `jq .stake` to filter again the results and take only the total stake in YoctoNEAR
+- `jq .stake` to filter again via jq the results and take only the total stake in YoctoNEAR

-The result will print a more accurate number representing the stake of the <POOL_ID>.
+If compared with near-shell, this query provides a more accurate stake of the <POOL_ID>.

 You can use similar filters to check if your pool will be in the next set or not:

 ### Monitor the next set with near-shell
-Use
+Use the command below to see if your node will lose its seat in the next epoch:
 ```
 near validators next | grep "Kicked out" | grep "<POOL_ID>"
 ```